Perhaps one of the more overwhelming things after receiving Sweet B’s diagnosis, was figuring out the best possible ways to help her.

 A Brief History of Autism Treatment Options

-The recorded history of autism is really very short which is quite surprising when you think of how prevelant it is in today’s society.
+The recorded history of autism is really very short which is quite surprising when you think of how prevalent it is in today’s society.

 The term autism was first coined by Eugen Bleuler, a Swiss psychiatrist, in 1911 to apply to adult schizophrenia.
 It took about 30 more years for autism to be defined as, more or less, what we refer to today.
 In 1943, Dr. Leo Kanner of Johns Hopkins University used the term to describe his 5-year long observations of 11 children who had started to withdraw from human contact at around 1 year old.

-Interestingly enough, at around the same time, a scientist in Germany named Hans Asperger identified the similar condition that we now know as Asperger’s Syndrome.
+Interestingly enough, at around the same time, a scientist in Germany named Hans Asperger identified the similar condition that we now know as Asperger’s Syndrome and what has later become called “High Functioning Autism.”

 After Kanner and Asperger’s discovery, parents were believed to treat their autistic children without the “normal” warmth and affection that parents give their children.